We are accepting applications for the 2020-2021 school year, 2021 summer programs, and the 2021-22 school year.

 - Immunization records and birth certificate and/or passport.

 All international students must have a US residential guardian.
 The guardian must live within 200 miles of campus and be 25 years of age or older.
 Guardians must be available to accompany students to registration and take students during breaks (Thanksgiving, Christmas, Winter and Spring Break).
 A signed Guardian Agreement must be submitted with the application.
-An acceptance decision will not be made until an approved guardian is named.

 Do I need medical insurance?